andrew-johnson-4/andrew-johnson-4/README.md

 * C Frontend to be mostly standards compliant + some common C extensions
 * LSTS frontend to feel like a fully formed language
-* remove remaining LM code from compiler and libraries
-   * this completes the second pass of development, meaning everything has been looked at at least twice

 ### Upcoming Planned Features
 * Language Standard v1.0